DevangSailorOpkey/oracle_tables_knowledge_graph/readme.md

 - **SQL Generation**: Get suggested SQL queries based on your search intent
 - **Hybrid Search**: Query both tables and columns simultaneously
 - **Console Interface**: Easy-to-use CLI for all operations
+- **Column Metadata Updates**: Update column descriptions and automatically regenerate embeddings
+- **View Management**: Load and search database views with their table relationships

 ## Architecture

 The system is built around these core components:

-- **Knowledge Graph**: Neo4j database storing table and column nodes with relationships
+- **Knowledge Graph**: Neo4j database storing table, column, and view nodes with relationships
 - **Vector Embeddings**: Table and column metadata embedded using Ollama's nomic-embed-text model
 - **Graph Builder**: Creates and maintains the knowledge graph structure
 - **RAG Engine**: Handles queries and retrieval from the knowledge graph